About This Listing

 I have a cable TV with the major American stations, as well as Spanish ones, which guests are welcome to watch.
 I also have wifi for your usage.
 The kitchen is available for doing your own cooking or storing food, as long as everyone does their own dishes.
 I provide a breakfast for guests, but charge an extra $5 if there are two guests.
 The guests have one shared bathroom with a hot water shower.

 It is a real neighborhood, not a tourist spot.
 This is where people relate, talk, and get on with living their lives.
 People are kind, friendly, and generous.
 It does help to speak some Spanish here.
-It is a 4 block walk to the Caribbean.
-There is a European Center called Credia close by with a botanical garden and a great restaurant.
-There is also a beachside restaurant and bar that is 4 blocks away called Partenon Beach Hotel.
-A small friendly restaurant with great coffees, desserts, and a free book exchange is right the street from the stadium.
+It is a 4 block walk to the Caribbean and a beachside bar/restaurant called Parthenon Beach Hotel.
+The Kibok Cafe, a small friendly restaurant with great coffees, desserts, and a free book exchange is right across the street from the stadium.

 Other Things to Note